azurecitadel/azurecitadel/content/partner/lighthouse/_index.md

 The list of roles that are eligible for recognition is also changing this year and the Reader role will no longer be recognised for PAL partner attached ACR.

-These pages start with some theory to help you understand
+These pages start with some theory to help you

-* the partner program, criteria and mechanisms
+* understand the partner program, criteria and partner attached ACR mechanisms
-* then a deeper dive into PAL and Azure Lighthouse to understand the benefits and nuances
+* dive deeper into PAL and Azure Lighthouse to understand the benefits and nuances

-    > If you are short on time then just read the _In Short_ section at the top and then jump to the next page.
+    > Short on time?
+Just read the __In Brief section at the top and then jump to the next page.
     >
     > For those who want a little more detail (and links to the official Microsoft docs) then keep scrolling down.

-Finally we will walk through a couple of examples:
+Finally we will walk through some examples:

 * a minimal config
 * a more complex configuration with additional roles elevated via Privileged Identity Management

-Both examples use the Support Request Contributor role which is eligible for partner earned credit and therefore for PAL recognition in FY23.
+The examples use the Support Request Contributor role which is eligible for partner earned credit and therefore for PAL recognition in FY23.

 ## Content